 Every persons veins has valves in them.
 These valves ensure that blood flows from the feet back to the heart against gravity.
 Without these valves, the effect of gravity would make the blood stagnate in the legs.

 In some people these valves are weak.
 Pregnancy, weight gain, and the simple effects of aging can aggravate this weakness.
-Other factors–such as employment that requires long periods of standing or sitting – can also worsen varicose veins symptoms over time.
+Another reason for varicose veins can be employment that requires long periods of standing or sitting – it can also worsen varicose veins symptoms over time.

 Healthy valves allow blood to flow in one direction only.
 When veins aren’t functioning properly, the blood flows backward, causing strain and damage, resulting in varicose veins.